DavAug/chi/README.md

 1. Install sundials

-Chi uses the open-source package Myokit to solve mechanistic models and compute their sensitivities efficiently.
-Myokit does this using sundials' CVODESS, which need to be installed with:
+Chi uses the open source package Myokit to solve ordinary differential equations and compute their sensitivities efficiently.
+Myokit does this using sundials' CVODESS, which needs to be installed with:

 - On Ubuntu:
 ```bash